Updated 2026 Regulations Airbnb Booking.com

 Scenario 2: Inspection for Visible Tourist License

-Situation: The City Council accuses you of not displaying the HUT number on your Booking.com listing
+Situation: The City Council accuses you of not displaying the HUT number on your Booking.com listing.

-Defense with ProofSnap:
+Defence with ProofSnap:

 • Periodic captures of your listing (once a month)